Salocin17/DevelHope-JS/README.md

 # Exercise Async Callback

-Write a function called printAsyncName, which takes a callback and a string(which will be name) as parameters.
+Write a function called repeatHello which takes a callback as it's parameter.
 The callback function will simply print "Hello".
-The printAsyncName function will have to execute the callback function after an interval of 1 second.
-After an interval of 2 seconds, we must print the name that we take as a parameter.
+The repeatHello function will have to execute the callback function with an interval of 1 second.
+The callback function must be an arrow function, can you also explain why?

 Tips:

 - The `setInterval` method will be useful
+- The callback function must be an arrow function, can you also explain why?